abhijitdc/WeblogChallenge/WebLogAnalysis/README.md

     Filter the group of IP+ client machine type where only one request found.
 Since we need at least two request to construct a session.
     Filter all records without a client device type from user agent.

+Inactivity Interval Analysis:

+    Considering user navigation behavior is a completely random activity and we have sufficiently large sample size then by empirical rule the 2 SD value can give us the time interval value between two consecutive request where 95% user will make another request.Performed a min-max normalization on the time interval column (which gives the difference in seconds between previous and current request) to minimize the impact of large outliers.Then calculated mean and population standard deviation.
+Took the 2SD value and transformed it back to seconds from normalized form.

 Results: